yjwu17/simpleBTSP/README.md

 - **Random Projections** and the **HFN** with both continuous and binary weights were employed for Figures 3 and 5.
 - Functions for theoretical predictions can be found in `theory_prediction_function.py`.

+## Examples
+To test HFN performance on non-orthogonal memory item tasks, please directly run the code in 'main_HFN_continuous_weights.py'; adjust the threshold (cdf_vth) to observe the impact of the threshold on performance.
+To test the performance on orthogonal memory items, simply replace the code lne 96 and 97 as used for BTSP models;
+To test the binarized HFN performance, please directly run the code in 'main_HFN_binary_weights.py'

-We plan to release the complete versions of the codes for reproducing all main results following the publication of our study.
+We will release the complete versions of the codes after the publication of our study.
+Please cite the following reference for our work:
+## Reference
+Wu Y, Maass W. Memory structure created through behavioral time scale synaptic plasticity[J]. biorxiv, 2023: 2023.04.
+04.535572.